 The examples go as far as imagination allows, since Blockchain is a technology that allows converting the Internet into a virtual vault of any valuable object that can be digitized.
 It transforms a network of information exchange in one of generation, storage and circulation of value.
 But, above all, it is a technology that makes possible the recovery of personal autonomy, hijacked today by multiple forms of intermediation and state supervision, although for us to reach this state of emancipation of a citizenship in a state of minority, because it is subject to increasingly unlikely aspects of public tutoring; we will have to face a challenge that is more cultural than technological.

-By Tobar Bernardo in CORPORATE, M&A , news
+By Tobar Bernardo in CORPORATE, M&A , News and Bulletins

 The Law to Develop Production, Attract Investments, Generate Employment, Fiscal Stability and Balance (“Law of Productive Development”) was published in the Official Registry and is consequently in force.

 This law has three main chapters: 1) First Chapter, that regulates the remission of interests and fines; 2) The Second Chapter contains incentives to attract private investment; and 3) Third Chapter contains several amendments to different legal bodies.

 The Law of Productive Development stipulates that new productive investments initiated on or after the date of the enforcement of the law in the prioritized sectors, shall be entitled to the income tax exemption and the income tax advance during 12 years, counted from the first year that direct income only attributable to the new investment is generated.
 For those investments in the urban areas of Quito and Guayaquil, said exemption will be during 8 years.

 In order for societies to benefit of this exemption, these shall generate net employment under the terms to be defined in the by-laws of the Law of Productive Development.